gabrieledasanches/Homework_GabrieleSanches_CIS9440/README.md

 - Identify the top contributing factors for crashes.

-**Information Architecture:** inside "docs" folder
+**Information Architecture:** Information_Architecture.pdf

 **Staging Area:** Microsoft Azure

 _Steps from extracting tha data to saving into Azure:_
     - To extract the data, I create a python script for web API using the requests library an dthe json package.
 I used the API from my data sourece (form open NYC data), extracted the data and created a csv file.

     - I chose to store the data in Azure as my storage of choice.
-I chose this storage for the convenience of price and easy accessibility.

-    - To connect to Azure, I created a code that contained the key (stored privatly in the config folder), teh container name, and blob name (file name).
+    - To connect to Azure, I created a code that contained the key, container name, and blob name (file name).

     - After that configuration was done, I stored my csv file in the container.
 (The file stored was the raw data)

-    - Data Cleaning: Cleaned the data and stored the clean data on the Axure Container.

-**Data Modleing:**
+**Data Modeling:**
+Used DB Schema to create the data model.
+My schema contained 1 fact table called facts_crashes and 4 dimension tables: dim_date, dim_location, dim_vehicle_type, and dim_contributingfactors.

 **Data Mapping:**
-ETL OR ELT Process:
+ETL Process: After having the data stored in Azure, I started the